“Do you think they’re improving?”

 outcome measures at the very start, I can make sure I use sensitive outcome measures, and

-• Make sure the parent/carer and I are on the same page: If I write a goal that doesn’t
+administer these at the start, during, and end of the therapy block. - Make sure the parent/carer and I are on the same page: If I write a goal that doesn’t

 resonate with the parent/carer, they are able to point it out and tell me that goal either isn’t